Spring’s Must-Have Graphic Novels!

 Super Pancake By Megan Wagner Lloyd; illustrated by Abhi Alwar

 With the help of her new friend, Luc Croissant, Peggy must master her newfound skills.
-But danger is lurking in the Maple Mountains, where the evil Dr. Breakfast Sandwich and his wicked Henchtoasts are plotting something sinister.
+But danger is lurking in the Maple Mountains where Dr. Evil Breakfast Sandwich and his evil Henchtoasts are plotting something sinister.
 Can Peggy harness her powers and save all that is dear?
 Find out in: SUPER PANCAKE!

 The Moth Keeper By K. O'Neill